The ultimate comfort food has to be cottage pie.

 - 1 tablespoon of tomato puree

-- 1 tablespoon of thyme (if you have fresh even better)
+- a few spring of fresh thyme (if you have fresh even better)

-- 1 beef stock cube in a half pint of hot water
+- 2 beef stock cubes in a half pint of hot water

 - 2 teaspoons of cornflour (with a tiny drop of cold water)

 - 1 tablespoon of butter

 - a quarter pint of milk